python/cpython/Doc/library/inspect.rst

    Clean up indentation from docstrings that are indented to line up with blocks of code.

-   All leading whitespace is removed from the first line.
+   All leading :term:`whitespace` is removed from the first line.
 Any leading whitespace that can be uniformly removed from the second line onwards is removed.
 Empty lines at the beginning and end are subsequently removed.
 Also, all tabs are expanded to spaces.